t-d-k/LibreCrypt/docs/plausible_deniability.md

 DoxBox v6.0 and FreeOTFE did _not_ use 'chaff' as described above.
 A manual process was given (similar to that above), however this would have to be done on every volume created - even those without hidden volumes - to achieve plausible deniability.

-If you ever intend to use hidden volumes, and you did not follow this process, it's recommended to create new volumes in DoxBox v6.1 and move any data over.
+If you ever intend to use hidden volumes, and you did not follow this process, it's recommended to create new volumes in DoxBox v6.1 or LibreCrypt 6.2 or later and move any data over.
-You should do likewise if you did not follow this process, and you wish to prevent an attacker knowing the amount of data stored in the Box.
+You should do likewise if you did not follow this process, and you wish to prevent an attacker knowing the amount of data stored in the container.

 <!--
 <A NAME="practical">